 What the Lord hates

 Doesn’t the Apostle’s list sound like the content of many popular films these days?
 How are we spending our free time?
-If we love the Lord, do we really want to watch the ‘cravings of the self-life’ graphically depicted on the screen, knowing that Jesus died for those very sins on the cross.
-It is a grave warning to us all that ‘those who use their ‘freedom’ for these things will not inherit the kingdom realm of God’ but will go to the excruciating torments of hell for ever.
+If we love the Lord, do we really want to watch the ‘cravings of the self-life’ graphically depicted on the screen, knowing that Jesus died on the cross in prolonged, indescribably excruciating agony for those very sins.
+It is a grave warning to us all that ‘those who use their ‘freedom’ for these things will not inherit the kingdom realm of God’ but will go into the excruciating torments of the flames of hell for ever.

 Jesus’ teaching on how to be ready for His coming